arcus-azure/arcus.eventgrid.proxy/docs/README.md

 Documentation
 ====

-All documentation for Arcus Event Grid Sidecar which are published via GitHub Pages with Jekyll.
+All documentation for Arcus Event Grid Proxy which are published via GitHub Pages with Jekyll.

 ## Running Jekyll locally